The classic method is to use Cyberduck (or other sftp client) for moving a files to a server. But the

 scp bash command let’s you do all that right in the prompt.

 👉 If moving a ton of files, you might want to read my

-Copying files from local to server, or vice versa, happens best with the
+Copying files from your local machine to a remote server, or vice versa happens best with the

 scp (secure copy) command.

-rsync is also a great command, but this post looks into
+rsync is also a great, but this post looks into

-Turns out that remote tab completion is possible, and ssh credentials can be stored into a config file and then referred with a short alias.
+Remote tab completion can be done over ssh, and the ssh credentials can be stored into a config file, then referred with a short alias.